 Approx Annual Funding Amount

 The Bipartisan Infrastructure Law provides $1.5 billion annually for the RAISE program for FY 2022-2026.
+The BUILD program will administer this funding in FY26.

 Cost Share Requirements